 Canon T5i versus Canon M6

 The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Canon EOS M6 are two digital cameras that were announced, respectively, in March 2013 and February 2017.
 The T5i is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The T5i has a resolution of 17.9 megapixel, whereas the M6 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon T5i and the Canon M6.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T5i – represents the basis or 100 percent across all the size and weight measures).